pranigopu/deepLearning-for-audio--music/paperPresentation/README.md

 # Notes on the chosen paper
 ## Driving questions
 - Can a computer assess piano player's skill level?
 - Visual analysis or auditory analysis?
+What about both?
 - How to sample shorter clips to best reflect player performance
     - **CONTEXT**: Long videos are difficult for CNNs to process